Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: One-chiral-sector-dominated absolute equilibrium and turbulence states

-If both sectors present, \textit{only} { $\lrcorner$} shape spectral density dominated by one of the sector around the peak is allowed by the realizability conditions $\alpha>0$ and $k_{max}<\alpha/|\beta| $ (from the positive definiteness of the quadratic form: {\it c.f.}, \S\ref{sec:hae}).
+If both sectors present for every $\bm{k}$, \textit{only} { $\lrcorner$} shape spectral density dominated by one of the sector around the peak is allowed by the realizability conditions $\alpha>0$ and $k_{max}<\alpha/|\beta| $ from the positive definiteness of the quadratic form: {\it c.f.}, \S\ref{sec:hae}.
 Large-scale condensation mechanism is absent, thus inverse cascade in HD generally needs other special treatments as reviewed by \citet[][]{YangWu10} and \citet{bmt12}.
-Although, unlike at large scales, normal dissipation would devastatingly ruin such small-scale AE structure, some residuals of such intrinsic nonlinearity effects may persist.
+Although, unlike at large scales, normal dissipation would devastatingly ruin such small-scale explicit OCSDS AE structure, some residuals of such intrinsic nonlinearity effects may persist.
 Indeed, the fluxes of the two chiral sectors reported by \citet{CCE03} do show systematic differences: According to the working conditions, their Figs. 2--5 correspond to the case with positive helicity, that is, the positive pole belongs to the positive sector with negative $\beta$.
 Dominance of the positive sector of AE spectrum indicates that nonlinearity should support the transfer of this sector to be more persistent, consistent with the results and analyses of \citet{CCE03}.
-We may also call them OCSDSs in the sense of dominance of energy and helicity fluxes of one sector, as signatured by the lower panels of their Figs. 4 and 5.
-The large-$k$ viscous effect efficiently restores the reflexion symmetry, and the degree of (local-in-$k$) chirality measured by relative helicity vanishes as $k^{-1}$ throughout the inertial range with accurate $k^{-5/3}$ scaling exponents for both energy and helicity \citep{k73}.
-The large-$k$ pole effect of one chiral sector nevertheless provides a prototype for other similar possible physics ({\it c.f.}, \S\ref{sec:tfMHD}) in more complex situations, furthermore it might be possible to find its stronger activity in a non-Newtonian fluid such as the (dilute) solution of chiral polymers (such as deoxyribonucleic acid --- DNA) in a normal fluid where some kind of resonance between one chiral sector of the fluid motion and the polymer's chiral structure/activity could happen.
+We may also call them ``implicit'' OCSDSs, or ``second order'' OCSDSs, in the sense of dominance of energy and helicity fluxes of one sector, as signatured by the lower panels of their Figs. 4 and 5.
+Such second-order OCSDSs may be viewed as yet another special evidence, besides the isotropization \citep{Lee1952} and bottleneck \citep{FrischETCprl08}, of the \textit{persistence of thermalization} around the end of inertial range.
+The large-$k$ viscous effect efficiently restores the reflexion symmetry, and the degree of local-in-$k$ chirality measured by relative helicity vanishes as $k^{-1}$ throughout the inertial range with accurate $k^{-5/3}$ scaling exponents for both energy and helicity \citep{k73}.
+The large-$k$ pole effect of one chiral sector nevertheless provides a prototype for other similar possible physics ({\it c.f.}, \S\ref{sec:tfMHD}) in more complex situations, furthermore it might be possible to find its stronger activity in a non-Newtonian fluid such as the (dilute) solution of chiral polymers, say, deoxyribonucleic acid (DNA), in a normal fluid where some kind of resonance between one chiral sector of the fluid motion and the polymer's chiral structure/activity could happen; see more relevant discussions in \S\ref{sec:GR}.